Handling tabular data

 Calcapp supports spreadsheet-like data tables using our data editor:

-The first row must consist of column names.
+The first row must contain column names.
+To transfer data from your spreadsheet:

 -